 Before you get started, step 1 is to sign up with ConvertKit.
 It is free to join and you’re going to need it to start your list.
 I always recommend ConvertKit because of how visual it is, and you don’t need to know a lick of code to make it work.

-You can choose from a bunch of opt-in form designs and even upload your lead magnet for easy delivering to your subscribers.
+You can choose from a bunch of opt-in form designs and even upload your lead magnet for easy delivery to your subscribers.

 What is a lead magnet?